-The required LTV ratio to remove PMI depends on how long you have had the mortgage, which is also referred to as "seasoning."
+The required LTV ratio to remove PMI depends on if your removal request is based on the original property value at the time you obtained your mortgage or the current property value as well as how long you have had the mortgage, which is also referred to as "seasoning."
 For example, if you obtained a mortgage two years ago then the seasoning of the mortgage is two years.
-With most mortgages, if the seasoning is between two and five years the LTV ratio must be 75% or less for PMI to be removed.
+With most mortgages, if the seasoning is less than five years the LTV ratio must be 75% to 80%, or less, for PMI to be removed.
+The lower the required LTV ratio, the more challenging it is to have your PMI cancelled.
 If the seasoning of the mortgage is greater than five years then LTV ratio must be 80% or less, which means it is easier to cancel the PMI.

-If you believe that your LTV ratio is lower than the threshold then you should contact your loan servicer -- the company to which you make your mortgage payment -- and request to have the PMI removed.
+If you believe that your LTV ratio is lower than the required thresholds outlined above based on your loan seasoning, property value and individual circumstances, then you should contact your loan servicer -- the company to which you make your mortgage payment -- and request to have the PMI removed.
 To request the removal of PMI we recommend that you send a registered, return receipt letter to your lender.
 Your letter should include information that supports your request such as property values and comparable home sales in your area as well as your outstanding mortgage balance and estimated LTV ratio.
 After you receive confirmation that the lender has received your letter follow-up by calling the lender and initiating the process.
 Lenders delay removing PMI as long as possible so you need to be proactive and assertive.

 Requesting the removal of PMI can be a time-consuming process and you may be required to pay for an appraisal but canceling PMI can save your a significant amount of money so it is usually worth the effort

-If the appraised property value supports an LTV ratio less than the required threshold of 75% or 80%, the PMI is cancelled and removed from your monthly payment.
+If the appraised property value supports an LTV ratio less than the required LTV threshold, the PMI is cancelled and removed from your monthly payment.
 If the appraised property value falls below your expectations and the LTV ratio is greater than than the maximum threshold you can request a second appraisal but you are required to pay another appraisal fee.
 Before you request to have PMI removed, we recommend that you assess the approximate value of your property by contacting a real estate agent or using a property value website.
 Although you cannot rely solely on the property values provided by these websites, they provide a rough estimation of what your home is worth.